 Employer Making Changes to The Shifts You Work

-There are many scenarios under which you might have changes made to the shifts you’re being asked to work.
 Here are 3 common examples based on reader’s questions and an overview of the law and rights at play in each scenario.

 Case Study 1 – My Employer is Changing My Rota From Dayshift to Nightshift